Veluwe: Flora and fauna

 There are both coniferous and deciduous forests on the Veluwe, and some 500 different plant species can be found.
-The region is also home to many different species of animals, such as wild boar, several species of deer (like the roe deer, red deer and fallow deer), several species of snakes (including the common viper), pine martens, foxes, and badgers.
+The region is also home to many different species of animals, such as wild boar, several species of deer (like the roe deer, red deer and fallow deer), several species of snakes (including the common viper), pine martens, red foxes, and European badgers.
 Furthermore, the bird raven was successfully reintroduced, and the introduced Reeves's muntjac and mouflon can sometimes be seen.
-Furthermore, there live semi-wild and wild cattle and horses like both semi-wild and wild Highland cattle in multiple areas of the Veluwe, semi-wild Sayaguesa cattle and two semi-wild horse breeds: New-forest pony and Icelandic pony.
+Furthermore, there live semi-feral and feral cattle and horses like both semi-feral and feral Highland cattle in multiple areas of the Veluwe, semi-feral Sayaguesa cattle and two semi-feral horse breeds: New-forest pony and Icelandic pony.
 Since 2019 the wolf is officially back with a female and male pair in the northern Veluwe (spring 2019) who had their offspring in the summer of 2019 and one female wolf in middle Veluwe.
 The prognosis are that many more wolves will reclaim the area.
 The European bison is also reintroduced as pilot in a fenced area in the Radio Kootwijk Reserve and the golden jackal is reaching the area, from which they are not native, but since the jackals reach the area all by their own they are seen as a welcome and new native species.